symverse-lab/V3/docs/SymID-spec.md

 Version 1 = PQCFork-era SymID
 ```

-SymID is therefore not a multi-account identity container.
 It is the **direct account identifier derived from a cryptographic key pair within a specific chain context**.

 Within the blockchain, SymID is used as a **unique account key**: